k2view-academy/K2View-Academy/articles/16_deploy_fabric/05_project_versioning_examples.md

 * Create a tag, where all changes are committed and pushed and aligned with GIT.

-* Create a tag, where there are local changes which are not pushed to GIT
+* Create a tag, where there are local changes that are not pushed to GIT.

   > While this case is little risky, it is valid, when developer already continued working on next features, before it was decided to set a version.
 In our example, the developer pushs the leftovers. and activate tag version again, this time without getting warnings.